huangyh45/PhyloAln/README.md

-                        and mapping, which will consume some memory(default:250, set it as 0 to disable this step and speed up file reading, especially when no redundant sequences are believed, such as the assembled sequences or the long sequences without being splitted) --mmseqs_convertmsa_parameters MMSEQS_CONVERTMSA_PARAMETERS [MMSEQS_CONVERTMSA_PARAMETERS ...]
+                        and mapping, which will consume some memory(default:250, set it as 0 to disable this step and speed up file reading, especially when no redundant sequences are believed, such as the assembled sequences or the long sequences without being splitted) --merge_storage MERGE_STORAGE
+                        maximum data size (Gb) to be merged in a batch, which will influence but not directly equal to the memory to be used(default:50.00) --mmseqs_convertmsa_parameters MMSEQS_CONVERTMSA_PARAMETERS [MMSEQS_CONVERTMSA_PARAMETERS ...]
                         the parameters when using MMseqs2 convertmsa for reference preparation, with the format of ' --xxx' of each parameter, in which space is required(default:[' --identifier-field', '0'])